Separatist movements of India: People's United Liberation Front

 The People's United Liberation Front (PULF) is an Islamist organization that was found in 1993.
 After communal clashes between the Meiteis and the Pangals in the 1993 Pangal massacre, many militant outfits such as the Northeast Minority Front (NEMF), Islamic National Front (INF), Islamic Revolutionary Front (IRF), United Islamic Liberation Army (UILA), Islamic Liberation Front (ILF) and the People's United Liberation Front (PULF) were formed.
 On May 30, 2007, the Islamic National Front (INF), merged with the PULF.

 The PULF has received arms and raining from the NSCN (IM) in the Ukhrul district and also in Myanmar.

 Kuki National Organization

 The Kuki National Organization with its armed wing; the Kuki National Army seeks statehood for Kuki-dominated areas in Manipur within India or a territorial council within Manipur.
 It has also made claims in Myanmar.
 It is currently in a ceasefire with the Indian government.

 Coordination Committee

-In Manipur the following militant groups have come together as the CorCOM (Short for Coordination Committee.)
+In Manipur the following militant groups have come together as the CorCOM (short form of Coordination Committee).